 It may seem that making several smaller repairs is the cheaper option than replacing the whole system.
 But when a furnace is old and some of the components are wearing out, the rest are soon to follow.
 This means you may be left patching up an old system for years, even though it’s bound to break down eventually!

 The cost of replacing a furnace bit by bit is much more than the cost of replacing a furnace all at once.
 When you add up the cost of labor for each part, it can be exponentially more!
 Of course, one small electrical repair doesn’t mean the end of your system, but repeated problems are a warning sign.

 Is a repair going to cost about half the price of a new system?

 If repairing your heater will cost about half of what it would be to get a new system, it’s not worth it.
 Usually, your technician will let you know as they are doing an estimate.
 Yes, you could replace a major component of your heating system, but the long-term cost just isn’t worth it.
 If the warranty won’t cover the part, a new system makes the most sense.

 All in all, it will come down to the conversation you have with your technician—or technicians, if you get a second opinion.
-Be sure you pick experienced folks who won’t try to sell you a system you don’t need!Save Today with an HVAC Maintenance Plan » « How to Improve Your Home’s Indoor Air Quality
+Be sure you pick experienced folks who won’t try to sell you a system you don’t need!Why Does My Heater Smell Like It’s Burning? » « How to Improve Your Home’s Indoor Air Quality